 1. Foster a Deep Sense of Belonging and Identity

-Create an environment where every student feels connected to their house through shared values, symbols, and traditions.
-The house becomes a "family within the school" where students are seen, known, and valued.
+Create an environment where every student feels connected to their house and school through shared values, shape traditions, and creating deeper relationships across grade levels.
+The house becomes a cohort where students are seen, known, and valued.

 2. Build Cross-Grade Mentorship and Leadership

-Develop structured opportunities for older students (grades 7–12) to mentor elementary students in the “Cub Houses.”
+Develop structured opportunities for older students (grades 7–12) to work together across grade levels and to mentor elementary students in the “Cub Houses.”
 This fosters leadership, responsibility, and positive role modeling while supporting younger students socially and academically.

-Use each house’s unique values (such as bravery, creativity, loyalty, etc.) as guiding principles for behavior, goal-setting, and community involvement.
+Use each house’s unique values (such as service, resilience, independence, etc.) as guiding principles for behavior, goal-setting, and community involvement.
 Encourage students to live out these values both in school and beyond.

 Use point systems, challenges, and events to encourage teamwork, celebrate accomplishments, and build excitement.
-Competitions should focus on academics, service, character, and participation—not just athletics.
+Competitions focus on academics, service, character, and participation—not just physical accomplishments.

 5. Preserve and Grow Student-Created Legacy

 Ensure that the house system remains student-centered by preserving the original student-created house names, crests, colors, and values.
-Empower current students to shape traditions and contribute to their house’s ongoing story.
+Empower current students to shape traditions, contribute to their house’s ongoing story, and to lead.

 Curious about a specific house?
 Click on its icon to explore more.